+Pvt.
+Henry Chaple survived Andersonville.
 His brother did not.

-Brothers Henry and Alfred Chaple were members of Company D, New York Volunteer Regiment during the Civil War.
-They were both captured by the Confederate Army at Plymouth, North Carolina in April 1864 and sent to Andersonville.
-The military prison designed to hold 10,000 POWs opened in early 1864.
-By August, when Henry's brother Alfred died of diarrhea, the number of union soldier inmates was approximately 32,000.
+Brothers Henry and Alfred Chaple were members of Company D of the New York Volunteer Regiment during the Civil War.
+They were both captured by the Confederate Army at Plymouth, North Carolina in April 1864 and sent to Andersonville, Georgia.
+There, a military prison designed to hold 10,000 POWs had just opened months before.
+By August of 1864, when Henry's brother Alfred died of diarrhea, the number of union soldier inmates was approximately 32,000.